I absolutely love Christmas.

 Visit grandparents and/or parents and surprise them with a Christmas poinsettia, a fruit basket, freshly baked cookies, a gift, or a holiday treat such as Starbucks or a holiday flavored milkshake.
 It’s a great way to thank them for all they have done (and still do) for you and the investment they made/make in your life!

 9. Contribute to charity~

 Teach your children the joy of giving (and model compassion) by providing gifts to those in need.
 Consider writing those in the military and teaching your children about the sacrifices our military makes.
-Bake or buy cookies and then stop by the police department or fire stations and bless them with cookies as you tell them thanks.
+Buy some cookies and then stop by the police department or fire stations and bless them with cookies as you tell them thanks.
 If you know of a widow or widower, do something special for them.
 Consider doing Angel Tree and choose an angel who shares a family member’s birthday.
 Give to a favorite organization.

 10. Scrapbook Night~

 Take lots of holiday photos, get the photos developed, and make a scrapbook.
 If you have kids, have them create one too.
 You’ll love seeing their creativity.

-Also, get out all your old Christmas photos and reminisce about Christmases past.
+Also, get out all of your old Christmas photos and reminisce about Christmases past.

 11. Indoor picnic~